 Upcycled Frame Found in Trash turned Craft Paint Storage

 I have no problems digging in the trash… there I said it.
 Ha!
 OK, maybe not digging, but if I see something in plain sight that I think I can transform, I’ll take it without hesitation.
+Then, depending on my mood, I may dig a little.
 I found this frame next to a neighbor’s trash can and snatched it up.
+Can you believe they threw it away?
+As they say, “one man’s/woman’s/crafter’s trash is another man’s treasure”.
 This upcycled frame turned into some pretty craft paint storage for my craft room.

 Refurbishing the Frame

 Time: One Hour (excluding drying time)

 This materials list contains affiliate links to products I use and recommend.